-Go ahead and click on the ‘Save Changes’ button to store your settings.
+Now, simply go ahead and click on the ‘Save Changes’ button to store your settings.

-Translating Your Website Content
+Step 2: Translating Your Website Content

 This will open the live translation editor in a new browser tab.

-Adding Language Switcher to Your Website
+Step 3: Adding Language Switcher to Your Website

-TranslatePress allows you to add language switcher by using a shortcode, as a navigation menu item, or as a floating banner.
+TranslatePress allows you to add a language switcher by using a shortcode, as a navigation menu item, or as a floating banner.

 Adding language switcher in WordPress using shortcode

-You will now see languages added to your WordPress navigation menu.
-Don’t forget to click on the ‘Save Menu’ button to store your changes.
+Finally, don’t forget to click on the ‘Save Menu’ button to store your changes.

-This is how it looked on our test site:
+This is how it looked on our test site.

 Adding a floating language switcher

-Don’t forget to click on the save changes button to store your settings.
+After that, don’t forget to click on the save changes button to store your settings.

 You can now visit your website to see the floating language switcher at the bottom of every page on your website.